dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (foo 1) ==> (1 10)
 ```

 Sometimes, however, you may need more flexibility in choosing the default value.
 You may want to compute a default value based on other parameters.
-And you can--the default-value expression can refer to parameters that occur earlier in the parameter list.
+And you can -- the default-value expression can refer to parameters that occur earlier in the parameter list.
 If you were writing a function that returned some sort of representation of a rectangle and you wanted to make it especially convenient to make squares, you might use an argument list like this:

 ```c
 (defun make-rectangle (width &optional (height width)) ...)